dad2cl3/PlantDuino/README.md

 5. Update Blynk
 6. Evaluate inverted moisture reading for low moisture condition
 7. Publish message to AWS Simple Notification Service(SNS) topic for low moisture condition through local API

+### API
+There are a few Node-RED node collections available for working with Amazon Web Services(AWS), and the Simple Notification Service(SNS), in particular.
+None appear to be actively under development.
+As a result, a local API was built to handle the interaction with SNS when a low moisture condition occurs.
+The API is written in Python3 using [aiohttp](https://docs.aiohttp.org/en/stable/) and leverages the [AWS Python SDK](https://aws.amazon.com/sdk-for-python/).
+The API exposes a single endpoint, /plants/moisture/low_alert/, in order to publish a message to an SNS topic.
+Subscribers to the SNS topic will receive an SMS message on their mobile phone altering them to the low moisture condition.